 Most of the Corporation's revenues, expenses and capital expenditures are denominated in Canadian dollars.
 However, certain expenses and capital expenditures, such as the purchase of set-top boxes, gateways, modems, mobile devices, the payment of royalties to certain business partners or services providers, and certain costs related to the development and maintenance of its mobile network, are paid in U.S. dollars.
-Those costs are only partially hedged, hence a significant increase in the U.S. dollar would effect the costs that are not hedged and could have an adverse effect on the Corporation's results of operations and financial condition.
+Those costs are only partially hedged, hence a significant increase in the U.S. dollar would affect the costs that are not hedged and could have an adverse effect on the Corporation's results of operations and financial condition.

 In addition, a substantial portion of the Corporation's debt is denominated in U.S. dollars, and interest, principal and premium, if any, thereon are payable in U.S. dollars.
 For the purposes of financial reporting, any change in the value of the Canadian dollar against the U.S. dollar during a given financial reporting period would result in a foreign exchange gain or loss on the translation of any unhedged U.S. dollar-denominated debt into Canadian dollars.
 Consequently, the Corporation's reported earnings and debt could fluctuate materially as a result of foreign-exchange gains or losses.
-The Corporation has entered into transactions to hedge the exchange rate risk with respect to its U.S. dollar-denominated debt outstanding at December 31, 2023, and it intends in the future to enter into such transactions for new U.S. dollar-denominated debt.
+The Corporation has entered into transactions to hedge the exchange rate risk with respect to its U.S. dollar-denominated debt.
 These hedging transactions could, in certain circumstances, prove economically ineffective and may not be successful in protecting it against exchange rate fluctuations, or the Corporation may in the future be required to provide cash and other collateral in order to secure its obligations with respect to such hedging transactions, or it may in the future be unable to enter into such transactions on favourable terms, or at all, or, pursuant to the terms of these hedging transactions, the Corporation's counterparties thereto may owe the Corporation significant amounts of money and may be unable to honour such obligations, all of which could have an adverse effect on the Corporation's results of operations and financial condition.